Skip to main content

 • Using /incident in a dedicated incident channel (the #inc-... ones) won't declare an incident, but instead will open up a menu of actions on that specific incident (e.g. change the severity, update the Statuspage etc.).

-2️⃣ Turn a message into an incident
+2️⃣ In Slack turn a message into an incident

 You just need to hit the 3 built-in dots on a Slack message and click 'Create an incident' πŸ‘‡πŸΌ (we explain how to do this in-depth)